jensb/iphoto2xmp/README.md

  * orphaned images in your iPhoto Library (ie. images which are referenced nowhere) and
  * missing images (images which are in the database but have no associated file).

-and optionally copy orphaned images to the export root directory
+and copy orphaned images to the output root directory.

 ## Keywords